 The impact of ‘scope creep’ is one of the single biggest challenges for project managers and needs to be avoided.
 However, it is crucial that the problem is fully understood.

 Not all changes to project scope are bad, and indeed one of the key benefits of adopting the agile method to project management is allowing for the scope to change seamlessly.

-Scope creep, however, specifically refers to uncontrolled changes to the scope of the project or changes that have not been approved by the project manager or leader.
+Scope creep, however, specifically refers to uncontrolled changes to the project’s scope or changes that the project manager or leader has not approved.

 This is a major problem if the scope increases without approval, resulting in an increased workload for the same allocation of time and finances.

 To guard against this threat, successful project managers have a system in place for assessing the impact of change.

-The system combines a vigilant approach to project management, a clear understanding of the project requirements and clients’ vision, and maintaining a distinct process for project adaptation.
+The system combines a vigilant approach to project management, a clear understanding of the project requirements and the client’s vision, and maintaining a distinct process for project adaptation.

 This allows them to make more evidence-based decisions about which changes to accept.
 It also means that any changes to scope that could adversely impact the project’s key success criteria can be resisted.

 4. Continuous Project Management Training

 Perhaps the single most important element that contributes toward project management success is the continuous provision of high-quality project management training.

 This allows project professionals to develop new skills, learn new ways of working and adapt to the latest methodologies and emerging technological trends.

 The PMI Pulse of the Profession Report focuses on achieving success in disruptive times and has divided its participants into two broad categories – those who delivered 80 percent or more of their projects on time, within budget (champions) and those who achieved this on fewer than 60 percent of projects (under-performers).

 Revealingly, among the ‘champions’, 83 percent of organizations provided ongoing project management training, compared with 34 percent of ‘under-performers’.

 Among ‘champions,’ 81 percent also had a formal knowledge transfer process, whereas just 16 percent of ‘under-performers’ were able to say the same.